About The Urban Coyote

 Most Common Urban Chicken Predators in Phoenix AZ

-How to Keep your Flock Safe from These Common Natural Predators
+How to Keep Your Flock Safe from These Common Natural Predators

 Coyotes are common in urban areas of Phoenix and are known to prey on chickens.
 These animals are highly adaptable predators that can thrive in a variety of habitats, including rural, and highly populated urban areas.
 They are opportunistic hunters & it’s almost certain the coyote will eventually find your chickens.